If the information you are looking for isn’t below, please email your question to [email protected], and we’ll get back

-We understand life happens and (as project managers ourselves) we’ve planned for the contingency that you may miss a session of our course.
+We understand life happens, and (as project managers ourselves) we’ve planned for the contingency that you may miss a session of our course.
 That’s why each course we offer comes with free lifetime access to the RPM video-on-demand certification course.
 If you miss a session, all you need to do is follow the table below and complete the accompanying Unit in OPEN (where you registered your account at the start of the course).
 Here’s a guide to help you:

 How long is the certification exam?

 There is no exam – tests don’t test your ability to manage projects; they solely test your ability to pass a test.
 The Certified Project Officer (CPO) certification is automatically issued to all who complete the Basic course, the Redefined Project Managment (RPM) course, the PM101 Course for young professionals, and the SOFPM Course.
 For our higher-level certifications (CPP- CPD), there is an assessment.
 This Assessment is designed to allow you to demonstrate your SKILLS in leading projects and teams.
 It is a casual yet recorded interview with a Certified Project Trainer in which a series of questions are posed.
 Again, this Assessment is a chance to allow you to demonstrate your skills and dig into your practical knowledge and application of project management principles.
 There is a rubric available pre-Assessment, so you know what to expect.

 How much does recertification cost annually?

 $0 – no recertification fees, ever.
 No Professional Development Units (PDUs) are required.
 No memberships to buy and maintain.
 No new book releases to purchase or forced chapter memberships.
 Once you are issued a certification from us – you are admitted to the Institute for life.

 Will employers accept your certifications in place of a PMP?